-- The Sick Pay Law (Absence Due to a Sick Child) establishes that employees are entitled to use up to 8 absent days per year in order to care for an ill child younger than age 16, on account of their accrued personal sick days.
+The Sick Pay Law (Absence Due to a Sick Child) establishes that employees whose spouses also work, are entitled to use up to 8 absent days per year in order to care for an ill child younger than age 16, on account of their accrued personal Sick Days.

 - An employee is entitled to charge up to 90 days absence per year (up to 110 days in some cases) due to malignant diseases or a disease that requires dialysis treatment of a child under the age of 18, on the count of his sick days or vacation days - according to his choice.

-- An employee who is a parent or the guardian of a child or adult with disabilities is entitled to be absent from work for 18 days per year (and in certain cases up to 36 days per year) to provide personal care to the child, if the assistance requires the employee to be absent from work.
+- An employee who is a parent or the guardian of a child or adult with a permanent disability (physical, mental or intellectual) is entitled to be absent from work for 18 days per year (and in certain cases up to 36 days per year) to provide personal care to the child at the expense of the employee's sick days or vacation days.
+Additionally the employee is entitled to be absent up to 52 hours per year (and in certain cases up to 104 hours) with out a deduction of salary (these hours are paid to the employee without deducting from the employee's sick days or vacation days).
 For more information, see: Sick Days for a Parent to Care for Offspring with Disabilities.

 Who is eligible?

 - An employee whose spouse is one of the following:

 - an employee who has not been absent from his/her place of employment at the same time by virtue of utilization of this right.

 - an independent worker who was not absent from his/her place of employment at the same time by virtue of utilization of this right.

 - If one spouse is absent from work for any reason not related to the child's illness, for example due to: Mourning Period or Maternity Leave or Sick Days Due to an Ill Parent) The other spouse will be able to take advantage of utilizing the right of sick days due to an ill child, even though the spouse is also absent from work during that period.